def-MattGithub/DualFuelHVAC/README.md

    -AFUE : Efficcency of your furnace.
 Check the label on your furnace to find this.
 This is usually 80 for modern cheap systems or it could be as high as 98.
 It's a percentage of how much fuel energy can be converted to heat in your house.

    -Data Points : Many heat pumps only publish two data points consisting of 1.
 Outdoor Temperature      and 2.
 COP of the heat pump at that tempature.

+   Ex: Carrier Comfort 14 has a COP of 3.62 at 45F and COP of 2.44 at 17F.
+You can use these numbers if unsure.

    -DataHi : (Higher Temperature, COP at that temperature)